CMS Migration Services (2026): Top 11 Agencies Reviewed

 Headless CMS Migration Process and Planning

-When you migrate a website from a legacy platform to a modern headless CMS solution, the bulk of the time goes into content mapping, URL redirects, SEO preservation, and quality assurance, not just the technical build.
+When you move a website from a legacy platform to a headless CMS solution, the bulk of the time goes into content mapping, URL redirects, SEO preservation, and quality assurance, not just the technical build.
 For instance, WordPress migrations tend to be faster thanks to a mature ecosystem of tools, but enterprise-scale projects demand far more planning.

 The more thorough your plan for a migration, the smoother it will be.

-1. FocusReactive (London, Amsterdam, Warsaw 🇬🇧, 🇳🇱, 🇵🇱)
+1. FocusReactive (London, Amsterdam, Warsaw)

 Pros

-• Deep specialisation in headless, composable architectures and migrations from legacy or expensive SaaS CMS to open-source headless stacks.
+• Deep specialisation in headless, composable architectures and website migrations from legacy or expensive SaaS CMS to open-source headless stacks.

 • Strong engineering plus an SEO/performance mindset, including content modelling, redirects, and Core Web Vitals-friendly frontends.